hargata/lubelog_docs/advanced/postgres.md

 ## Configuration

-To configure LubeLogger to use PostgreSQL, you must first create a database with a schema named "app" in it, in the screenshot below we created a DB named "lubelogger" and then a schema named "app".
+To configure LubeLogger to use PostgreSQL, you must have at least one database for lubelogger to use.
+On LubeLogger versions newer than 1.3.5, the app schema will be automatically created, on previous versions you will need to manually create the schema.

 ![](/Advanced/Postgres/a/image-1726781278694.png)